Palma de Mallorca

 Parc de la Mar, Palma de Mallorca

-• Park of the Sea/Parc de la Mar: This beautifully located park has the Mediterranean Sea on one side and Palma’s skyline with the great cathedral on the other.
-The park was laid out in the mid-1980s and is a great place for a nice walk.
+The beautifully situated Parc de la Mar has the Mediterranean on one side and Palma’s skyline with the distinctive cathedral on the other.
+The park was laid out in the mid-1980s, and it is very pleasant to take a walk in.
+A nice detail is when the town’s houses are reflected in the landscaped lake and show the town from a new side.

-• Bellver Castle/Castell de Bellver: Castell de Bellver is located at a hilltop 112 meters/367 feet above Palma.
-It was founded by King Jaume II in the 1300s as the summer residence of the Mallorcan kings and as part of the city’s defense.
+At 112 meters above Palma lies Castell de Bellver, which was founded by King Jaume II in the 14th century as the summer residence of the Mallorcan kings and as part of the city’s defences.

 Llotja, Palma de Mallorca